Getting the safety net in place: addressing the risks of falls from height in the workplace

 A building owner was sentenced to 12 months in prison after an employee was paralysed when the hoist platform he was working from fell from third floor to ground floor during fit out works.
 It was established that the building owner had not maintained or inspected the hoist and that it was not suitable for carrying people when in a raised position.

 Furthermore, there had been a similar incident 12 months previously and notwithstanding this, an adequate risk assessment was not carried out which could have prevented the incident.
-The full report on the 'Fall from hoist platform' incident.

 - Fall through fragile roof

 A construction employee sustained serious injuries when they fell 7 metres through a fragile roof whilst carrying out roof repairs.
 It was established that whilst there was a scaffold tower in place, the employer failed to plan or supervise the work including failing to give adequate consideration to fall prevention measures such as netting.
 The employees were left to devise their own makeshift ladder/staging system from planks, which did not operate to protect the employee when he fell.
 The incident resulted in an £80,000 fine and £9,981 costs.
 Following the hearing, the HSE investigator stated that falls through fragile roofs constitute around a fifth of all fatalities in the construction industry and “Those in control of work on fragile roofs and other work at height have a responsibility to devise safe methods of work and to provide the necessary information, instruction, training, and supervision of their workers.”
-The full report on the 'Fall through fragile roof' incident.

 Of course, in many situations, there are often multiple entities with employer, or control responsibilities, and in such circumstances it is essential that all such personnel communicate, collaborate and collectively ensure the safety of the work being carried out.